Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

 Graham was denied by the Board of Permit Appeals who refused to overrule the first denial.
-Graham then stated, "Then on April 21, 1966, a Thursday, the Chronicle ran an editorial, 'The Fillmore Auditorium Case' ...
+Graham said, "Then on April 21, 1966, a Thursday, the Chronicle ran an editorial, 'The Fillmore Auditorium Case'...
 [I]t was a big turning point for me.
 In more ways than one"; he secured his permit.

 Charles Sullivan was found shot dead at 1:45 am on August 2, 1966, at 5th and Bluxome Streets, San Francisco (South of Market industrial area near the train station).
 Sullivan had just returned from Los Angeles, where he had presented a weekend concert starring soul singer James Brown.
 The police have never determined whether Sullivan's death was suicide or homicide.

 Sullivan was laid to rest on August 8, 1966, according to the Sun Reporter, which reported that "Last respects were paid Charles Sullivan Monday, Aug.
 8, when hundreds crowded into Jones Memorial Methodist Church, 1975 Post St. from 11:30 a.m. to view Sullivan for the last time.
 An enormous crowd had gathered by 1 p.m. to hear the eulogy for a friend."
 The funeral announcement is accompanied by photographs of the actual funeral covering two pages in which police are stopping traffic to assist the motorcade to the cemetery in Colma.
 Graham later reported, "Charles Sullivan got himself killed.
 He had a bad habit of always carrying a roll of money with him.
 He was proud of his work and proud of the fact that he earned a good living and always carried a roll.
 He was jumped and stabbed to death.
 I went to his funeral in Colma, California.
 It was small, mostly family.
 Had that not happened, I think I would have done anything Charles wanted.
 Just out of gratitude."

 After Graham's death on October 25, 1991, the description of his funeral procession states:

 Escorted by motorcycle police, more long black limousines than had ever before been seen at a private funeral in the city of San Francisco formed a phalanx for the procession to the cemetery.
 Bill was to be buried in Colma, the same small town south of San Francisco filled with graveyards where so many years before Bill himself had gone to the funeral of Charles Sullivan, the black man who stood up for him when the Fillmore Auditorium was on the line.